 Choledyl SA Side Effects

-Note: This page contains information about the side effects of oxtriphylline.
-Some of the dosage forms included on this document may not apply to the brand name Choledyl SA.
+Note: This document contains side effect information about oxtriphylline.
+Some of the dosage forms listed on this page may not apply to the brand name Choledyl SA.

 Applies to oxtriphylline: oral delayed release tablet, oral tablet extended release